 The careers master’s first question was: ‘What does your father do?’
 I momentarily wondered what on earth that had to do with my choice but I told him the truth.
 ‘My father is a milkman’, was my reply.
 He told me to forget being a doctor.
 He suggested that I would only be accepted if my father was already a doctor; what he meant was ‘middle class’.

 I rationalised it; I was not meant to be a doctor; no-one else among my extended family and friends was a doctor.
 It would be a very long course, over several years; how could I support myself if my family could not afford it?
 This was one of the ‘what if?’ moments in my life.
 What if I had challenged his view?
 What if I had tried for Cambridge entrance?
-What if, in about 1974, I had graduated as Doctor Derek Perry?
+What if, in about 1974, I had graduated as Dr Derek Perry?

 Instead, I applied for a degree course in pharmacy.
-A partial doctor, so to speak, but achievable by someone who was not destined to qualify as a doctor.
+A second-class doctor, so to speak, but achievable by someone who was not destined to qualify as a doctor.
 A pharmacist was just a clever shopkeeper selling something that required specialist knowledge.
 At least I might end up running a shop instead of sweeping its floors.

 When I finally got to Chelsea College of Science and Technology I was surrounded by people who were more middle class than those I knew in Birmingham.
 My student colleagues were the sons and daughters of doctors, lawyers, and a fair number of pharmacists.
 One, I recall, had his own red sports car.
 I never made friends with any of them; I was already an outsider.